Auriana/TWEB_Project1/DOCUMENTATION.md

 This function adds a message into the database (thanks to the ` $http.post(...)` function), with its relative information (date, type, presentation's id, ...).

-On the other side, in the `PresenterSide.controller.js`file, we first set to 0 each number of occurence of the requests :
+On the other side, in the `PresenterSide.controller.js`file, we first set to 0 each number of occurrence of the requests :

 ```
     $scope.nbSlow = 0;